EKallens/expense-tracker/README.md

-# :zero: :two: Expense Tracker
+# :zero: :two: Expense Tracker 💰:dollar:

 This project is a simple demo of an expense tracker made in React with TypeScript. 🚀 Uses Context API and some hooks